Full Time Director of Faith Formation & Youth Minister

 3) Develops a coordinated approach toward parish faith formation, i.e. faith development through catechesis on all levels.

 a.
-Designs catechetical programs which meet the needs of the parish community.
+Designs catechetical programs that meet the needs of the parish community.

 b.
 Recruits, trains, supervises and evaluates catechists and support staff.

 c.
-Maintains relationship with priest, other parish staff members, commissions, and catechetical staff.
+Maintains relationship with priest, deacons, other parish staff members, commissions, and catechetical staff.

 d.
 Develops individualized programs for parishioners with special faith formation needs.